Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Task alignment

-Another possible solution is to use \textit{proxy} signals to estimate downstream performance without expensive decoder retraining.
-Proxy-based approaches such as \adamerge~\cite{AdaMerging_ICLR_2024} and AdaMMS~\cite{du2025adamms} follow this direction.
+Another possible solution is to use \textit{proxy} signals to efficiently estimate downstream performance.
+Proxy-based approaches \adamerge~\cite{AdaMerging_ICLR_2024} and AdaMMS~\cite{du2025adamms} follow this direction.
 However, \adamerge relies on entropy minimization, which is only applicable to categorical tasks such as classification, while AdaMMS is specifically designed for generative models and assumes one can compare generated outputs.
-These limitations motivate us to introduce a generic proxy measure, applicable across \textit{any} task, enabling both efficient hyperparameter selection and learning-based merging.
+These limitations motivate us to introduce a generic proxy measure, applicable across \textit{any} set of tasks, enabling both efficient hyperparameter selection and learning-based merging.

 Motivated by the prohibitive cost of hyperparameter tuning when tasks require decoder training, we propose a generic proxy to approximate the performance drop incurred by swapping, for a given task $t$, the fine-tuned parameters $\theta_t$ with the merged model $\theta_\text{merged}$.
 We refer to this as the \textbf{\TaskAlign} (\textbf{\talign}).
 The intuition behind \talign is the following: if the features of the fine-tuned encoder $\theta_t$ and the merged encoder $\theta_\text{merged}$ are similar for images of task $t$, then downstream performance should also be similar for this task.
 Computing \talign only requires access to {\em unlabeled} data from each downstream task and is both task-agnostic and computationally efficient, as it only involves inference.